 [H2] Adjustment for Combination of Diagnoses

 It is important to note that diagnoses are not independent of each other; the joint likelihood ratio of a pair of diagnoses may be different than the product of the likelihood ratios of each diagnosis.
 Bayes classifiers assume independence even when this assumption is clearly wrong.
 In sparse large data with thousands of redundant and overlapping predictors—each of which has a similar impact on prognosis—despite wrong assumptions, Bayes classifiers arrive at correct conclusions.
-Nevertheless, by scoring combination of diagnoses, one could create a MM index that has more face validity, following clinicians’ perspective that these combinations matter.
+Nevertheless, by scoring the combination of diagnoses, one could create a MM index that has more face validity, following clinicians’ perspective that these combinations matter.

 [H2] Adjustments for Diseases of Which No One or Everyone Dies

 Many common diseases are associated with no patient mortality, and there are also rare diseases of which every patient dies.
 In both of these situations, a likelihood ratio cannot be calculated.
-In these circumstances, Alemi and Prudius (2002) and Alemi (2013) propose the formulas
+In these circumstances, Alemi and Prudius (2002) propose the formulas

 [INSERT EQUATION]